Food hygiene rating schemes

 Each local authority can choose whether it wants to take part or not but numbers are increasing all the time.
-The scheme is now running in all areas of Wales and in many areas of England and Northern Ireland.
-A decreasing number of local authorities are still running their own ‘local schemes’ (these are often referred to as ‘scores on the doors’ schemes).
-Read more information about these local schemes.
+The scheme is now running in all areas of Wales and in 96% of areas in England and Northern Ireland.

 More in this section